At the start of my career, I was frantically obsessed about building Startups.

 It is rather the question: What do you want from life?

-If you have a personal drive to build a tech company to disrupt the world that plays in the UBER or AIRBNB category, then by all means, go for it.
+If you have a personal drive to build a tech company to disrupt the world that plays in the UBER or AIRBNB category, then you shouldn’t get discouraged by this article.

 But if you want to live life on your own terms, see the world and are OK with not changing the world, then a Lifestyle Business is the better, more healthy choice.